About TJ Cycles

-With great enthusiasm he forsake his place in the queue and regaled me with the marque’s history
+With great enthusiasm he forsook his place in the queue and regaled me with the marque’s history

 and the frame building brilliance of Trevor Jarvis.
 Years later, I eventually met Trevor - I bowed of course –

-and here we working together as if it was always meant to be.
+and here we are working together as if it was always meant to be.

 I continue to inspire those I meet with my enthusiasm and technical wisdom;